Advanced Learning Certificate in Data Visualization & Communication

 Is This Program for Me?

 The program is appropriate for professionals who have not been trained as graphic artists but who have an interest in more skillfully accessing widely available software programs (such as Excel and PowerPoint) to improve the effectiveness of their presentation of data.
-Participants should have a basic working knowledge of Excel and PowerPoint, as well as comfort manipulating descriptive statistics.
-The class content does not include computer coding or advanced statistical methods.

 Learn More & Apply